 - Rivington (M61)

-There are five more large services close to the motorway network which resemble service stations, but are not signposted from the road (and therefore not regarded as official):
+There are four more large services close to the motorway network which resemble service stations, but are not signposted from the road (and therefore not regarded as official):

 A-road Services Owned Outright

 The following services are provided entirely (or almost entirely) by Euro Garages, either under that name or EG Group branding.
 Note that sites which are not signposted from the road are not included in this list.

 Being included on this list doesn't mean it's a large service area, it just means they own most of what is there.

 - Bicester (A41)

 - Bickenhill (A45) (eastbound only)

 - Monmouth (A40)